idominikosgr/VibeKit-VDK-CLI/README.md

 ## 📋 Overview

-CodePilotRules enhances AI-assisted development by providing comprehensive guidelines for AI coding assistants across multiple platforms.
+Vibe Coding Rules enhances AI-assisted development by providing comprehensive guidelines for AI coding assistants across multiple platforms.
 The project features specialized rules for various languages, frameworks, and technologies, with a focus on modern development practices, memory management, and cross-session continuity.

 ### ✨ Key Features